 You probably already know that whatever social security benefits you’re entitled to won’t be enough to support you and your spouse in retirement.
 You may have a traditional retirement plan to go along with it, like an IRA or 401(k).

 That’s a great start, but still likely won’t be enough to support you during retirement.
 If you really want to have protection from economic changes, major healthcare issues, and whatever other expenses might come up in retirement, then you should develop another source of income.

 Living off one income or off only a pile of depleting money is living in fear.
 If your one source of income disappears, you have no back up.
 Living with this fear constantly is not a solid plan.

 This can be stock or real estate investments, or a personal business.
 There are many different jobs to do after retirement.
 It’s actually fairly simple to set up an online business and have it mostly automated so you can really be retired during retirement.

 If you’re worried about retirement, RetirementRehab can help!
-Join our community by signing up below to learn more about how to start a business and avoid retiring broke.
+Join our community to learn more about how to start an online business in retirement and avoid retiring broke.

 Ian Bond is a private banking senior executive with over three decades of experience in wealth and asset management with Goldman Sachs, Credit Suisse, and Citigroup.
 He has built major businesses on four continents.